Raphael Israeli: Biography

-Israeli was born in Fes, Morocco and emigrated to Israel at the age of 14.
-Graduate of Nahalal.
-For 12 years he was a career officer in the Israeli Defence Force in Military Intelligence, whereafter he switched to Academia.
+Israeli was born in Fes, Morocco and emigrated to the new state of Israel at the age of fourteen.
+For twelve years he was a career officer in the Israeli Defence Force in Military Intelligence, whereafter he switched to Academia.

-He received a degree in Arabic and History from the Hebrew University of Jerusalem and became a fellow of the Center of Chinese Studies at the University of California at Berkeley, where he earned an M.A. degree in East Asian History and a Ph.D in Chinese and Islamic History.
-Israeli's working languages are: Hebrew, English, French, Arabic, Chinese, Korean and Russian.

-Israeli has taught for 30 years at the Hebrew University and was a visiting professor at universities in the United States, Canada, Australia, Japan, and Europe.
-He is the author of over 40 books and many scholarly articles on the Modern Middle East, Islamic radicalism, Islam in China and Asia and the opening of China by the French.
+He received a degree in Arabic and History from the Hebrew University of Jerusalem and then studied at the University of California at Berkeley, where he earned a Ph.D in Chinese and Islamic History.
+He has taught for 30 years at the Hebrew University and was a visiting professor at universities in the United States, Canada, Australia, Japan, and Europe.
+He is the author of over 50 research books and some 100 scholarly articles on the Modern Middle East, Islamic radicalism, Islam in China, Asia and Europe.

 In 2017, Israeli published a book in Hebrew titled The Arab Minority in Israel, Open and Hidden Processes, in which he calls the Arab minority a "fifth column", who receive more from the state than they contribute and expresses regret that they are not confined to camps like Japanese Americans were in WWII.
 The Anti-Defamation League called the book "hateful rhetoric".

 For his 2008 book The Spread of Islamikaze Terrorism in Europe: The Third Islamic Invasion, Israeli said that Europe is in danger of becoming "Eurabia" within half a century.
 Israeli has been described as a proponent of the counter-jihadist worldview of Bat Ye'or.